kaifawan58-hash/mp4-to-mp3-batch-converter/README.md

 - Windows 10 / 11
 - Internet connection (only needed once, if `ffmpeg.exe` isn't already present)

-## ⚠️ Note: Why `ffmpeg.exe` is NOT included in this repo

-`ffmpeg.exe` (the full build with encoders like `libmp3lame`) is typically **60–90+ MB**, which exceeds **GitHub's 25 MB file upload limit** through the web UI, and bloats the repository unnecessarily even via Git.

-Instead, this script handles it automatically:
-- If `ffmpeg.exe` already exists next to the script, it's used directly.
-- If `ffmpeg` is available in your system `PATH`, it's used directly.
-- Otherwise, the script **automatically downloads** a portable ffmpeg build from [gyan.dev](https://www.gyan.dev/ffmpeg/builds/) on first run and sets it up — no manual steps required.

-This keeps the repository lightweight while still giving you a fully working, zero-setup tool.

 ## 🐢 Why Is Conversion Sometimes Slow?